Seth-arc/aidcraft/DEVELOPMENT_GUIDE.md

 ### JavaScript

-- Use ES6+ features
+- Use ES6+ features supported by modern browsers
 - Follow camelCase for variables and functions
 - Follow PascalCase for classes
 - Use JSDoc comments for all functions
 - Prefix private methods with underscore (_methodName)
-- Use async/await for asynchronous operations
+- Use async/await for asynchronous operations (with proper fallbacks)
-- Avoid global variables, use modules instead
+- Avoid global variables, use module patterns instead
+- Use IIFE (Immediately Invoked Function Expression) to create module scope

 ### CSS